London Air Travel » British Airways » BA100 »

 It is a story that has been well documented.
 For the past 35 years the two airline have a relationship that could at best be described as “complex”.
 Though, it is not always as straightforward as some would like to make out.

-When Virgin Atlantic started operations at Heathrow Sir Richard dressed up in a pirates uniform and put a Virgin flag over a model Concorde aircraft and branded the airport “Virgin Territory”.
+When Virgin Atlantic started operations at Heathrow in 1991, Sir Richard dressed up in a pirates uniform and put a Virgin flag over a model Concorde aircraft and branded the airport “Virgin Territory”.
 Lord King was also reportedly furious at Virgin securing traffic rights to Tokyo Narita.

 The nadir of the relationship was in 1993.